 Around graduation time each year, most Nigerian university graduates begin scratching their heads, considering how on earth to write their first resume while some will wait till after NYSC which is bad.
 Having difficult time myself to make my first resume years back, I understand your predicament.

-To write a first killer resume that works, bear in mind these four key points:
+To write a first killer resume that works, bear in mind these four key points and make sure to check these resume templates!

 1. Act Like an Expert